How to update your theme

 2. Update theme settings

 Now it's time to reapply your customizations made in the theme settings.
 To speed things up, open the theme editor for both the published (live) and unpublished versions in separate tabs or side-by-side windows.
 Go through the new theme section by section and match the settings from the old version.
 Comparing the two helps you to familiarize with and set up any new features and settings.
-Migrate custom code If you have made customisation to any of the theme's template files or added custom CSS via the template editor, you'll want to transfer those across.
+Migrate custom code If you have made customizations to any of the theme's template files or added custom CSS via the template editor, you'll want to transfer those across.

 3. Reinstall Apps